ALL

 Preventing Slips, Trips and Falls

-• go often to the bathroom during the day or night?
+• Go to the toilet often, day or night.

-These can increase your chance of falling if you try to get to the bathroom quickly.
+These tips can help lower your risk of falling due to trips to the toilet:

-• Drink most of your fluids during the day.
-Cut down on how much you drink in the evening.
+• To help with needing to use the toilet at night, drink most of your fluids during the day.
+Try to drink less in the evening.

 • Wear clothing that is easy to put on and take off.
 For example, an elastic waistband is easier to manage than a belt.